-Most web-based systems are hosted in secure data center- to access it, all you need is a mobile device, tablet, or computer with a web browser.
+Most web-based systems are hosted in a secure data center.
+To access it, all you need is a mobile device, tablet, or computer with a web browser.

-A cloud-based system gives you the ability to access your system from any place at any time.
+- A cloud-based system gives you the ability to access your system from anywhere at any time.

-- Cost is lower in the beginning, but you will have monthly payments that are open-ended over time.
+- Costs are lower in the beginning, but you will have monthly payments that are open-ended over time.

 - There’s less concern for disaster recovery or data backup, and you don’t have to worry as much about physical security.